sr320/qdod/C.gigas-Public-SRA-Files.md

 2. Obtained the HTTP link to download all files in the corresponding Study Number:

  2a.
+Clicked the top search result.

+ 2b.
 Clicked Run number.

- 2b.
+ 2c.
 Clicked the "Download" tab.

- 2c.
+ 2d.
 Copied the HTTP link next to the Study Number

-3. Used HTTP link in Step 2c in wget command to download files directly to server.
+3. Used HTTP link in Step 2d in wget command to download files directly to server.

 4. Searched NCBI SRA database using "Advanced Search" to exclude the Study Number(s) previously downloaded.